Art-of-WiFi/UniFi-API-browser/README.md

 ### Features
 The Unifi API browser tool offers the following features:
-- browse through data collections exposed by the Unifi Controller API in an easy manner
+- browse data collections exposed by the Unifi Controller API in an easy manner
 - switch between sites managed by the connected controller
-- switch between output formats (currently `json`, `PHP array`, `PHP var_dump`, `PHP var_export` and 'json highlighted')
+- switch between output formats (currently `json`, `PHP array`, `PHP var_dump`, `PHP var_export` and `json highlighted` have been implemented)
 - switch between default Bootstrap theme and the [Bootswatch] (https://bootswatch.com/) themes
 - an "About" modal which shows version information for PHP, cURL and the Unifi Controller
 - very easy setup with minimal dependencies
 - timing details of API queries can help "benchmark" your controller
-- useful tool when developing applications making use of the API
+- useful tool when developing applications that make use of the API
-- the API exposes more data than is visible through the Controller's web interface which can be useful for troubleshooting purposes
+- the API exposes more data than is visible through the Controller's web interface which makes the tool useful for troubleshooting purposes

 ### Data collections currently implemented
 - Clients/users